A baby shower registry is really a win-win – you get to choose what you need ahead of time,

 Another handy feature to look out for is a “completion discount.”
 Chances are your loved ones might not make it through everything on your list.
 If there are items left unpurchased, then with a completion discount, you can buy whatever’s left on your list at a discount.
-This can be significant, like at Babies r Us, where you get a 15% discount on the rest of the unfinished list.
-With Pottery Barn Kids, the discount runs up to 20%.

 Convenience is no small factor when you’re expecting.
 All of the major online baby registries have mobile apps that are easy to use and available for iOS and Android systems.
 These apps will let you adjust your registry on a rolling basis with a quick flick of the finger, without you even having to get up off the couch.
 Most major suppliers also offer extensive customer service which can be reached by phone, email, or online form even outside normal business hours.

 A generous return policy is also worth prioritizing.
 Not only that, but you’re also going to want a long-term one.
 You’ll be busy after the birth and probably not in the mood to run to the store and return gifts anytime soon.
-Amazon offers free 90-day returns, while with Babies r Us the return policy is good for an entire year.

 Baby gift registries take care of the hassle and give you an extra hand in making sure that you have the supplies (and extras) you need when the baby arrives.
 You get to customize it, ensuring that you won’t be re-gifting anything or leaving a toaster to collect dust in the attic.
 With online gift registries, you also make it easier for your loved ones, who don’t have to worry that they’ll drop the ball and waste their money on a gift you don’t need.
 Best of all, leading online gift registries have wide selections and are easy for anyone to use.
 There’s really no reason not to give it a shot.